el-tumero/papaya-chat-dapp/README.md

 ## Project Description

 Papaya Chat is the chat app that uses decentralized solutions.
 Made by [el-tumero](https://github.com/el-tumero) (tumerpl@gmail.com).
 The purpose of the application is to create safe place for online conversations.
 This safety comes from encryption and storing user data (username, photo, bio) on blockchain and IPFS.
-Smart contracts are deployed on Binance Smartchain Testnet.
+Smart contracts are deployed on Binance Smartchain Testnet
+(PapayaStorage: 0x5f030595035C3AAdb884260e72Ae5A2ece2c5D8F)
+(PapayaProfile: 0xBB333CDDBd113b3D2dC7CF207384Efd0a70F8Cb5)

 ### Usage and demo

+App is using browser's Notification API so to receive notifications I recommend turning it on permision request.

 Demo: [https://www.youtube.com/watch?v=UG8eZO9La94](https://www.youtube.com/watch?v=UG8eZO9La94)